Nytorv 19: 1840 census

-The property was home to just 13 residents in four households at the time of the 1840 census, partly because no residents were recorded on the second floor (possibly due to the apartment being temporarily empty, other use or simply missing census records).Vulff Salomon, a Jewish merchant, resided on the first floor with his wife Sara Oppenheim, their 22-year-old daughter Therese Salomon, his son Julius Fredrich Sloman (travelling salesman) and one maid.
+The property was home to just 13 residents in four households at the time of the 1840 census, partly because no residents were recorded on the second floor (possibly due to the apartment being temporarily empty, other use or simply missing census records).
+Vulff Salomon, a Jewish merchant, resided on the first floor with his wife Sara Oppenheim, their 22-year-old daughter Therese Salomon, his son Julius Fredrich Sloman (a travelling salesman) and one maid.
 Christopher Fich, an auctioner's assistant, resided on the third floor with his wife Bolette Sunkenberg and one maid.
 Johan Ludvig Bauer, a floor clerk (handelsbetjent), resided on the ground floor with his wife Petrine Høst and one maid.
 Adam Petersen, a grocer (høker), resided in the basement with his wife Dorthe Nielsen and one maid.

 1850 census

 The property was home to 18 residents in five households at the 1850 census.
 Sally Slomann, a clerk (handelsfuldmægtig), resided on the first floor with his wife Rosalia (née Heilbuth), their one-year-old daughter Elisabeth Marie Therese Slomann and two maids.
 Edle Sophia Cederfeldt de Simonsen (née Møllerm 1797–1869), widow of commander-captain Andreas Christian Cederfeldt de Simonsen (1779-1839), resided on the second floor with two unmarried daughters (aged 22 and 27) and one maid.
 Julius Diderich S--Nau, a porcelain merchant, resided alone on the third floor.
 Johan Ludvig Bauer, a clerk (handelsbetjent), resided on the ground floor with his wife Cetrine Petronela Bauer and one maid.
-Niels Mortensen, a grocer (høker), Berthe Marie Mortensen (née Freriksen), their two children and one maid.
+Niels Mortensen, a grocer (høker) lived with Berthe Marie Mortensen (née Freriksen), their two children and one maid.